janko/down/README.md

 downloaded to disk.
 This was obviously a wrong design decision from the MRI team, so Down patches this behaviour and always returns a `Tempfile`.

+### File extension

+When using `open-uri` directly, the extension of the remote file is not preserved.
+Down patches that behaviour and preserves the file extension.

 ### Metadata

 `open-uri` adds some metadata to the returned file, like `#content_type`.
 Down